Anatoly Kuznetsov: Career in the USSR

 The novella was turned down, but eventually was published in a heavily censored form and without the author's approval.
 It was this version that earned him a countrywide fame.
 He graduated in 1960 and was admitted to the USSR Union of Writers and, by extension, to the State Literary Fund.
 In the 1960s he became famous as one of the country's most talented and progressive writers, the father of the genre of confessional prose.

 He married Iryna Marchenko and was preparing to become a father.
 Soon he and his pregnant wife moved to Tula.

 The novel Babi Yar, published in Yunost in 1966, cemented Anatoly Kuznetsov's fame.
 The novel included the previously unknown materials about the execution of 33,771 Jews in the course of two days, 29–30 September 1941, in the Kiev ravine Babi Yar.
 The uncensored work included materials highly critical of the Soviet regime.
 Working on it was not easy.
 Kuznetsov recalled: "For a whole month in Kiev I had nightmares, which wore me out so much that I had to leave without finishing my work and temporarily switch to other tasks in order to regain my senses."
 In a letter to the Israeli journalist, writer, and translator Shlomo Even-Shoshan dated 17 May 1965, Kuznetsov commented on the Babi Yar tragedy:

 Before September 29, 1941, Jews were slowly being murdered in camps behind a veneer of legitimacy.
 Treblinka, Auschwitz, etc. came later.
 Since Babyn Yar murder became commonplace.
 I trust you know how they did this.
 They published an order for all the Jews in the city to gather in the vicinity of the freight yard with their belongings and valuables.
 Then they surrounded them and began shooting them.
 Countless Russians, Ukrainians, and other people, who had come to see their relatives and friends "off to the train," died in the swarm.
 They didn't shoot children but buried them alive, and didn't finish off the wounded.
 The fresh earth over the mass graves was alive with movement.
 In the two years that followed, Russians, Ukrainians, Gypsies, and people of all nationalities were executed in Babyn Yar.
 The belief that Babyn Yar is an exclusively Jewish grave is wrong, and Yevtushenko portrayed only one aspect of Babyn Yar in his poem.
 It is an international grave.
 Nobody will ever determine how many and what nationalities are buried there, because 90% of the corpses were burned, their ashes scattered in ravines and fields.

-A shortened version of the novel was republished in 1967 in Russian by Moloda Gvardiya publishing house in shortened form without the author's permission.
+A shortened version of the novel was republished in 1967 in Russian by Molodaya Gvardiya publishing house in shortened form without the author's permission.